Four Easy Ways to Register

 The College of Extended Studies is located in the Extended Studies/Gateway Centers on the SDSU Campus.

-Registration deadlines are posted with each program/course in this catalog and on our website.
-After registration deadline, students may request to register late with instructor and/or department approval and a $20 late payment fee.
+Registration deadlines are posted with each program/course on our website.
+After registration deadline, students may request to register late with instructor and/or department approval and a $25 late payment fee.
+Students should fill out a CES Registration form, obtain the approval signature on the form (or obtain an email, print and attach to the form) and submit the registration in person or by mail.
+Late registrations may not be done online or by phone.
+For questions or assistance with late registrations, contact the CES Registration office at (619) 594 5152.
 Late registrations after the last day of class require a "Petition for Special Consideration."

 Open University Courses: See Open University Registration Deadlines

 Osher Lifelong Learning Institute Courses: See specific deadlines and fees in the Osher Lifelong Learning Institute catalog and webpage

 Applicants are required to show their Social Security Number in designated places on applications pursuant to the authority contained in Title 5, California Code of Regulations, Section 41201.